Dartington-SDL/project_guidance_book/_sources/ide.md

 #### Setup

-R Studio should work streight out of the box.
+R Studio should work straight out of the box.
 It has a built in package manager function that allows you to easily install packages such as shiny, tidyverse, psych, dplyr, ggplot etc.

 #### Basic usage